kt3k/coveralls-gradle-plugin/README.md

 ## News

+- We dropped gradle 1.x support at the plugin version 2.0.0.
+If you need to use the plugin with gradle 1.x, please see [v1.0.2](https://github.com/kt3k/coveralls-gradle-plugin/tree/v1.0.2) or [v0.6.1](https://github.com/kt3k/coveralls-gradle-plugin/tree/v0.6.1).
+(2014/08/01)

-The ID of the plugin has been changed from `coveralls` to `com.github.kt3k.coveralls` according to [the guidelines of gradle plugin](http://plugins.gradle.org/submit).
+- The ID of the plugin has been changed from `coveralls` to `com.github.kt3k.coveralls` according to [the guidelines of gradle plugin](http://plugins.gradle.org/submit).
 Please see the examples below for details.
 (2014/07/21)